Alison is former secretary National Spiritual Assembly of the Bahá’ís of Ireland

 Sinéad Lynch is Young Women’s National Leader with the Soka Gakkai International (SGI) in Ireland, a lay Buddhist organisation whose members all over the world practice Nichiren Daishonin’s Buddhism.

 She has a passion for interfaith work and is also an activist in the areas of gender equality, women and security and peace–building.
-She is currently finishing her MA in Community Education, Equality & Social Activism at NUI Maynooth.
+Sinead has an MA in Community Education, Equality & Social Activism at NUI Maynooth.

 Sr Susan Jones